dutchigor/wordpress-js-app-devcontainer-setup/README.md

 By default, VSCode attaches to the Node container.
 The container has access to the full project folder so you can develop both the app and the plugin/theme code from here.

 ### Wordpress development
+By default the containers are set up for plugin development.
+To switch to theme development, change `PROJECT_TYPE` to theme in .env and rename the "plugin" folder to "theme".

 For wordpress development, some extensions are included in the container by default:
 * [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client)
 * [Wordpress Snippets](https://marketplace.visualstudio.com/items?itemName=wordpresstoolbox.wordpress-toolbox)